brshallo/r4ds_solutions/docs/index.md

     * Formatting is not always consistent between chapters, e.g. the first 14 chapters italicize or bold questions, whereas later chapters do not.
       * Notes containing functions are usually highlighted solely with backticks, e.g. `foo`, though occassionally also have parentheses, e.g. `foo()` -- there is no logic to these differences.
       * More formatting differences can be seen if inspecting the specific .Rmd files for each chapter.

-## Origin of book

-I first read and completed the exercises to R4DS in early 2017 on the tail-end of completing a Master's in Analytics program.
-My second time going through R4DS came in early 2018 when myself and a colleague, Stephen Kimel, organized an internal "R for Data Science" study group within NetApp^[[Here](https://youtu.be/eeCELJNWEuw) is part of an internal talk I gave plugging "tidy" data science, and implicitly, our R4DS study group.].
-Just over a year later I got around to publishing these solutions and notes into this book.

 ## Acknowledgements